chraibi/chraibi.github.io/_posts/2016-10-25-JuPedSim_getstarted.md

   --> click on `Build`.
 - `jpscore` has quit a lot of source files.
 Therefore, the compilation of the whole project takes some time ...
 - In the directory inputfiles as well as in demos you can find some `inifiles` to start with.
-- After running a simulation let's have a look at the result.
-  You can edit the inifile to have more control over the simulation.
+- You can edit the inifile to have more control over the simulation.
 The result of the simulation is in the file trajectories.xml.

 **Visualization of the results**